Beware of anything that competes with your loyalty to Jesus Christ. The greatest competitor of true devotion to Jesus is the service we do for Him."

 What or to whom do you give yourself wholly to?
-What are you addicted to, which you can’t seem to live without?
+What are you addicted to, that you can't seem to live without?
 If someone were to take stock of your life, where would they see your devotion is placed?

 I want to devote my life to becoming close to God.
 My purpose in life, why God created me, is to become more intimate with Him.
 How close to God I am today is not as close as I want to be tomorrow.
 My central desire is to have my life revolve around drawing nearer to God every day.
 I hope I never come to point of being satisfied in my relationship with God.
 Each day I want to grow one step closer to God and take others with me on that journey.

-“Now devote your heart and soul, (mind, will and emotions), to seeking the Lord your God.”
+"Now devote your heart and soul, (mind, will, and emotions), to seeking the Lord your God."